ReactorDevs/NoDebuffBotPMMP/README.md

 ## Credits

 This is a project originally written by [ethaniccc](https://github.com/ethaniccc/NoDebuffBot).
-All bug fixes and improvments are made by me.
+All bug fixes and improvments are made by Star Network Team.

 ## Contribuiting